o3de/o3de.org/content/docs/user-guide/assets/asset-processor/faster-scanning.md

 {{< note >}}
 If you are having issues with the Asset Cache, performing a full scan might resolve the issues.
 If a full scan does not repair the Asset Cache, you can rebuild the entire Asset Cache by deleting the `Cache` directory in your project.
 If you’re an engineer making BuilderSDK-based Asset Builders, deleting the cache is not recommended.
 {{< /note >}}

+Deleting the Asset Cache to work around or solve a problem should be treated as a last resort solution.
+The problem might not be resolved after the cache is rebuilt, or if it does you might end up losing more time to deleting and rebuilding the cache instead of getting the root problem fixed.
+It's recommended that you document what issue you're facing before a rebuild, share that information with your team, and wait until a pipeline engineer has a chance to investigate before you proceed to deleting the cache.